-Go ham and make your own Cured & Smoked Easter Ham.
+Go ham and make your own Cured & Smoked Ham.

 Sure, you could go to the store and pick up a conveniently packaged spiral glazed ham.
 Or you could obtain ultimate bragging rights by curing and smoking your own ham at home.
-It's a project, but it's worth the time and effort, plus you'll be able to control the salt and flavor levels.
-For the real cherry on top, finish it off with a zesty Citrus, Pineapple, & Tequila glaze.
-Let's get started:
+It's a project for sure, and smoking ham is not to underestimate, but it's worth the time and effort, plus you'll be able to control the salt and flavor levels.
+For the real cherry on top, finish your smoked ham recipe it off with a zesty Citrus, Pineapple, & Tequila glaze.

 - 8-10 lb.
 Bone-in Fresh Ham, skinless

 - 2 packages PS Complete Ham Cure: This award-winning cure makes a delicious brine that will rival any store-bought ham.